Nivea (singer): 2009–2014: Undercover and "Loud Blunt"

 She later announced that she would release an acoustic EP titled Nivea: Undercover and premiered the set's first single, a cover of the Sade song "Love Is Stronger Than Pride" in early 2011.
 In September 2011, the EP was released independently.
 She also collaborated with George Reefah on the single "Bump", which received a music video.

-In 2012, she announced work on her fourth studio album, tentatively titled "Purple Heart" which was set for a May release.
-The following year, she renamed the album to Nivea Revealed and announced a new single "Loud Blunt" which was released in November 2013 on digital services.
+In 2012, she announced work on her fourth studio album, tentatively titled Purple Heart, which was set for a May release.
+The following year, she renamed the album to Nivea Revealed and announced a new single "Loud Blunt", which was released in November 2013 on digital services.

-2015–present: Mirrors, The Randy Watson Collection, collaborations and Virginia
+2015–2022: Mirrors, The Randy Watson Collection, collaborations and "Virginia"

-In October 2015, Nivea revealed that she will be releasing two albums simultaneously through her own record label.
-One of the projects will be titled The Randy Watson Collection, which would be an acoustic LP, with her father behind the production.
+In October 2015, Nivea revealed that she would be releasing two albums simultaneously through her own record label.
+One of the projects was originally titled The Randy Watson Collection, which would be an acoustic LP, with her father behind the production.
 According to the singer, Randy Watson will explore a love story between herself and two men, and is influenced by neo soul and pop.
 The second project will be titled Mirrors and will be an R&B album with urban undertones.

 In early 2018, she announced she was working with Wash House Entertainment.
-She collaborated with Snypa on the song "This Way", which was released in January.
+She collaborated with Snypa on the song, "This Way", which was released in January.
 In April, she announced and premiered her new single "Circles" in Atlanta.
-In September, she was featured on the song "Dope New Gospel" on Lil Wayne's album Tha Carter V. On September 29, 2018, she released the single "Circles".
+In September, she was featured on the song "Dope New Gospel" on ex-boyfriend Lil Wayne's album Tha Carter V, which was released on September 28, 2018.
+The album debuted at number one on the Billboard 200.
+The following day, she released the single, "Circles".

-On September 16, 2019, she was featured on the song "Oh Oh" from the rapper SugaCane.
-On September 26, 2019, she released her album Mirrors, including the single "Circles".
-In mid October she confirmed that she will be joining fellow R&B legend and singer Paula DeAnda for their long awaited collaboration, both Singers have confirmed this on separate interviews in 2020 that they have stayed in contact and plan to have the single set for 2021.
+On September 16, 2019, she was featured on the song, "Oh Oh", by rapper SugaCane.
+On September 26, 2019, she released her album, Mirrors, including the single, "Circles".

 In 2021, Nivea appeared on the reality show BET Presents: The Encore alongside former girl group members Shamari Devoe (of Blaque), 702 sisters Irish & LeMisha Grinstead, Cherish twins Fallon & Felisha King, Pamela Long (of Total), Aubrey O'Day (of Danity Kane), and Kiely Williams (of 3LW & The Cheetah Girls).

 On January 7, 2022, Nivea released a new single, "Virginia", her first new release in 2 years.
 Ken Hamm of Soulbounce.com reviewed "Virginia" stating, "Nivea’s plight shows us that maybe love just isn’t enough.
 Over sultry keys and guitar licks, Nivea sings about a man who makes her feel warm when the world feels so cold.
-However, this love thang is a situationship, not a relationship; she’s wifey, but not the wife" while amethystmusicnewsmagazine.com wrote "R&B veteran/singer/songwriter Nivea is back with a new single entitled, 'Virginia.'
+However, this love thang is a situation ship, not a relationship; she’s wifey, but not the wife" while Amethyst Music News Magazine wrote "R&B veteran/singer/songwriter Nivea is back with a new single entitled, 'Virginia.'
 On the track, the singer displays the beautiful vocals that she’s known for singing."